codr7/sharpl/README.md

 The `Bit` type has two values, `T` and `F`.

 ### symbols
-Symbols may be created by quoting identifiers.
+Symbols may be created by quoting identifiers or using the type constructor.

 ```
-(= (sym 'foo "bar") 'foobar)
+(= (Sym 'foo "bar") 'foobar)
 ```
 `T`

 #### unique
-Unique symbols may be created using the type constructor.
+`gensym` may be used to create unique symbols.

 ```
   (Sym 'foo)